orkestron-ai/software-meta-model/b0-product-core/003-stakeholders-and-motivation.md

 It describes:

 - stakeholders interacting with or affected by the product
-- their goals, motivations, and expectations
+- their goals, motivations, expectations, and constraints
 - how they perceive value and anti-value
+- what drives change in the product
 - conflicts and alignment between stakeholders

 It answers:

 - Who are the stakeholders?
 - What do they want to achieve?
+- What drives their behavior?
 - How do they measure success?
 - What is valuable for them?
 - What is harmful (anti-value)?
+- What forces drive changes in the system?
 - Where do stakeholder interests align or conflict?

 ---